Alvarito1995/Mite-Detection-/README.md

 **This Entry is  _¡Under Construction!_**

-As a effort to ensure the alimentary sovereignty to the future generations, blablabla...
+As a effort to ensure the alimentary sovereignty to the future generations, we must, as scientists, try to maintain technological advances at the level that the future requires, which is why this work of compilation and analysis of Miniature Inverted-repeat Transposable Elements is carried out, in search of new clues to understand and improve tolerance to water stress by fruit trees such as vines and apple trees, but that can be used for other plant species, as a tool for future genetic improvements that allow us to feed the future world.
+For us as a team, the goal is that wine can continue to exist as long as humanity does, cheers!

 **Index:**